CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 * **MatchTable**(*text* **srcVal**, *text* **lookupSchemaName**\[default 'public'\], *text* **lookupTableName**, *boolean* **ignoreCase**\[default TRUE\], *boolean* **acceptNull**\[default TRUE\])
     * Returns TRUE if srcVal is present in the source_val column of lookupSchemaName.lookupTableName.
 Ignores letter case if ignoreCase = TRUE.
-    * Default error codes are 'NOT_IN_SET' for text attributes and -9998 for numeric attributes.
-NULL for other types.
+    * Default error codes are 'NOT_IN_SET' for text attributes, -9998 for numeric attributes and NULL for other types.
     * e.g. TT_MatchTable('sp1', public, species_lookup, TRUE)

 * **MatchList**(*text* **srcVal**, *stringList* **lst**, *boolean* **ignoreCase**\[default TRUE\], *boolean* **acceptNull**\[default TRUE\])
     * Returns TRUE if srcVal is in lst.
 Ignores letter case if ignoreCase = TRUE.
-    * Default error codes are 'NOT_IN_SET' for text attributes and -9998 for numeric attributes.
-NULL for other types.
+    * Default error codes are 'NOT_IN_SET' for text attributes, -9998 for numeric attributes and NULL for other types.
     * e.g. Match('a', '{'a','b','c'}', TRUE)

 * **False**()
     * Returns FALSE.
 Useful if all rows should contain an error value.
 All rows will fail so translation function will never run.
 Often paired with translation functions NothingText(), NothingInt(), and NothingDouble().
-    * Default error codes are 'NOT_APPLICABLE' for text attributes and -8887 for numeric attributes.
-NULL for other types.
+    * Default error codes are 'NOT_APPLICABLE' for text attributes, -8887 for numeric attributes and NULL for other types.
     * e.g. False()

 * **True**()